 Environmental responsibility assessment

-To achieve our objective to reduce environmental impact at the factories manufacturing Brooks product and materials, we assess their environmental performance through the industry-standardized tool, the Higg Facility Environmental Module (Higg FEM).
-We have used this tool with our Tier 1 final assembly factories since 2014, since 2019 with our in-scope Tier 2 material suppliers, and since 2022 with footwear Tier 1 subcontractors.
-Following the completion of this self-assessment, all factories are required to verify the accuracy of their assessment via an SAC-approved verifier.
+To achieve our objective to ensure environmental compliance at the factories manufacturing Brooks product and materials, we assess their environmental performance through the industry-standardized tool, the Higg Facility Environmental Module (Higg FEM).
+We have used this tool with our Tier 1 final assembly factories since 2014, and since 2019, with our in-scope Tier 2 material suppliers.
+Following the completion of this self-assessment, all factories are required to verify the accuracy of their assessment via a Cascale-approved verifier.

 Learn more about additional strategies we’re implementing to reduce greenhouse gas emissions in our Tier 1 and Tier 2 factories.